Crew Against Torture: Partners and funding

 Initially, CAT’s work was financed by its founder, Igor Kalyapin.
 The lawyers that worked on Mikheyev's case were volunteers.
 Later, CAT received funding from the European Commission of Human Rights and the Open Society Foundations.

 In 2013, CAT was awarded a presidential grant for the first time.
 It covered salary and wages, work of guest attorneys, expert research costs, transportation, and medical treatment of victims.
 CAT received presidential funding distributed by the Civic Chamber which comprised approximately 2% of CAT’s budget.

 In 2015, the Ministry of Justice of the Russian Federation designated CAT as a foreign agent.
 The Ministry considered as foreign funding the fact that CAT’s employees received salary in the Bureau of Public Investigations and paid membership fee in CAT.

 As of 2022, including the period after the title changing, CAT operates as an unregistered public organisation without a legal entity and without a bank account and doesn’t receive any funding.

-CAT has created a charity foundation to help victims of torture to get medical and psychological treatment.

 Awards and recognition

 The activity of Igor Kalyapin and of the Committee earned recognition from the international community.
 In 2011 the Human Rights Prize was awarded to the Committee by the Parliamentary Assembly of the Council of Europe.
-During the ceremony Mevlüt Çavuşoğlu (the chairman of the PACE during the time) has underlined that this small NGO made a strong contribution in the human rights defence, especially in the Northern Caucuses due to the competence and bravery of its members.
+During the ceremony Mevlüt Çavuşoğlu (the chairman of the PACE during the time) has underlined that this small NGO made a strong contribution in the human rights defence, especially in the Northern Caucasus due to the competence and bravery of its members.
 Same year Igor Kalyapin and the project of "Joint Mobile Groups" by the Committee was awarded by Irish organisation Front Line Defenders.
 The same project received Martin Ennals Award.
 In 2018 Igor Kalyapin received Egor Gaidar Award in category "For actions on formation of Civil Society".
 Olga Sadovskaya, the vice-president of the Committee, was nominated for a Nobel Peace Prize in 2018.
 In 2017 she and the journalist of Novaya Gazeta Elena Milashina were awarded Sakharov Prize by Norwegian Helsinki Committee.
 Agency of Social Information distinguishes the Committee among organisations pursuing the justice while remarking that torture by the police remains a severe problem in Russia.
 The director of the Europe and Central Asia programmes Tatiana Lokshina said: "Kalyapin and his group are practically the only ones who dare do human rights work in Chechnya despite vicious threats and brazen attacks".